chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2019-09-20-Deploy-a-Compute-Instance-with-a-Remote-Startup-Script.md

 4. Confirm the web server can be connected using HTTP and get a non-error response.

-{% include picture.html img="qwiklabs/qwiklab-GSP301-schematic" ext="png" alt="Schematic diagram of Qwiklabs GSP301: Deploy a Compute Instance with a Remote Startup Script" caption="Fig. Schematic diagram of GSP301: Deploy a Compute Instance with a Remote Startup Script" class="shadow-none" %}
+{% include picture.html width="724" height="382"
+img="qwiklabs/qwiklab-GSP301-schematic" ext="png" alt="Schematic diagram of Qwiklabs GSP301: Deploy a Compute Instance with a Remote Startup Script" caption="Schematic diagram of GSP301: Deploy a Compute Instance with a Remote Startup Script" class="shadow-none" %}

 ## Download Sample Startup Script

 First of all, find **Sample Startup Script** below the Start button and the timer of the lab.
 Then, download the startup script file to your computer.
 This lab requires a minute for provisioning lab resources.
 You may make use of this interval to download the file or take a drink.

-{% include picture.html img="qwiklabs/qwiklabs-GSP301-download-startup-script-file" ext="png" alt="download sample startup script below the qwiklabs start button and lab timer" caption="Fig. Download sample startup script below the Qwiklabs start button and lab timer" class="shadow-none"%}
+{% include picture.html width="339" height="318"
+img="qwiklabs/qwiklabs-GSP301-download-startup-script-file" ext="png" alt="download sample startup script below the qwiklabs start button and lab timer" caption="Download sample startup script below the Qwiklabs start button and lab timer" class="shadow-none"%}

 ## Upload the Startup Script to a Cloud Storage Bucket